 Dominique Morisseau lets her audience know her roots right away.
-“I want to start by saying that I’m not from West Chester,” she writes in a program note for the locally set Mud Row, which has its world premiere at People’s Light in Malvern through July 28.
-“I’m from Detroit.”
+“I want to start by saying that I’m not from West Chester,” she writes in a program note for the locally set Mud Row, which has its world premiere at People’s Light in Malvern, now extended through Aug.
+4. “I’m from Detroit.”

 This isn’t news to those familiar with the fast-rising writer’s work, which includes the lauded Skeleton Crew (seen at the same venue last summer) and Detroit ’67 (produced by Princeton’s McCarter Theatre this season).
 The magnitude of love she feels for her hometown is palpable — and she brings the same care, humor, and deep emotional connection to her portrait of life in the historically black enclave of Chester County that gives the play its title.